lee212/simpleazure/docs/azure_quickstart_templates.rst

         101-application-gateway-public-ip-ssl-offload         Create an Application Gateway with Public IP 101-automation-runbook-getvms                    Create Azure Automation Runbook to retrieve Az...

-Choose one of the templates using Python dict data format, for example, ``101-acs-dcos`` template (2nd template in the listing) is displayed by:
+Choose one of the templates with its directory name, for example, ``101-acs-dcos`` template (2nd template in the listing) is selected by:

-:

 .. code-block:: pycon

         >>> templates['101-acs-dcos'].metadata()
         dateUpdated                                               2016-02-18
         description        Deploy an Azure Container Service instance for... githubUsername                                              rgardler
         itemDisplayName                      Azure Container Service - DC/OS
         summary            Azure Container Service optimizes the configur...

+        >>> templates['101-acs-dcos'].resources()
+        Microsoft.ContainerService/containerServices    {u'properties': {u'masterProfile': {u'count': ...

+We find that ``101-acs-dcos`` template is a Azure Container Service from its description and resource definition.

 More options are available to search, load and deploy templates via Simple Azure and the following sections demonstrate these options with examples.